shravanychandhanaa/GyaanKosh---A-Kubernetes-and-Docker-based-Library-Management-System/README.md

 ## **Learnings from LST and SST**

 <!-- add your experiences over here -->
-> The LST and SST sessions at Skill India Institute helped me grow personally, professionally, and socially.
-Through life skills, yoga, and job-search sessions, I learned self-discipline, stress management, communication, and career preparedness.
-The social service activities such as tree plantation and helping elderly people made me more responsible, empathetic, and socially aware.
-Overall, these sessions helped me build confidence, maintain a balanced lifestyle, and understand the importance of contributing positively to society.
+> The LST and SST sessions at the Skill India Institute helped me develop professional ethics, effective communication, and workplace awareness.
+Through work culture and advocacy sessions, I gained an understanding of integrity, gender equality, and respectful professional behavior.
+The yoga and mindfulness practices improved my self-discipline and stress management, while community engagement with elderly citizens strengthened my empathy and social responsibility.
+Overall, these sessions supported my personal growth, career readiness, and balanced lifestyle.
 ---

 ## **Community Services**